 “The button batteries that are the most dangerous are typically the ones that are about the size of a nickel or a quarter,” the doctor explained.
 “Those are the ones that I think shouldn't be made.”

 The battery industry has introduced new safety measures in recent years.
 Duracell, for instance, added a bitter-tasting coating to its lithium coin batteries to help deter accidental ingestions.

 Hamsmith said she also hopes manufacturers begin making safer device covers — such as putting screws on compartments with small batteries inside them — so children can’t get into them.
 "Reese’s Law" was introduced with bi-partisan support in the U.S. House of Representatives on Sept.
 21 and in the Senate on Nov.
 30. If it passes, the law would require secure battery compartments on consumer products as well as improved warning labeling and packaging.

 “Kids are dying,” Hamsmith said.
 “We’ve got to do everything we can to get this information to parents and put pressure on the industry to make changes to protect the kids.”

-Hamsmith said she is launching an organization called "Reese's Purpose" to advocate for safer batteries and will continue to update people about the group's progress on the "Pray for Reese Hamsmith" Facebook page.
+Hamsmith has launched an organization called "Reese's Purpose" to advocate for safer batteries and will continue to update people about the group's progress on the "Pray for Reese Hamsmith" Facebook page.
 She said it feels like a fitting way to remember her larger-than-life daughter.

 Editor's note: This story originally ran on TODAY on March 1, 2021.